FatimaEzzedinee/Characterizing-and-Detecting-State-Sponsored-Troll-Activity-on-Social-Media/README.md

           - Compute the threshold that leads to the best auc, accuracy, precision, recall, f1-score, TNR
           - Display the results

+3. trajectory_main.py
-3. trajectory_main.py outputs the computed trajectories to the trolls (resp. users)
+          - Computed trajectories to the trolls (resp. users)

 Initial Trajectory Extraction Code can be found here:  https://github.com/luceriluc/Detecting-Troll-Behavior-via-Inverse-Reinforcement-Learning/